Good Fat vs. Bad Fat: A Simple Healthy Guide

 - When shopping, avoid buying processed and prepared foods containing omega-6 oils.

-- Discuss taking fish oil with your physician if you are currently taking prescription medication.
+- Discuss taking an omega-3 rich oil with your physician if you are currently taking prescription medication.

 If your diet is meat-and-potatoes fare, you’re probably getting far more saturated fat and very little omega 3s, leaving you vulnerable to a long list of ailments.
 Or maybe you eat mostly prepared, processed foods, in which case you are probably getting lots of omega-6 fatty acids (from corn, safflower, sunflower, and other vegetable- or seed-based oils) and few omega 3s.
 Here again, we have a scenario that is not enhancing your health.

-For those who are allergic or don’t like fish, supplementing with a product like this eliminates those issues.
-Simply take two grams (2,000 mg) daily.
+For those who are allergic to or don’t like fish, supplementing has tremendous health benefits.
+Simply take three grams (3,000 mg) daily.
 Vegetarians or those who are allergic to fish can substitute flaxseed oil.
 A typical dose is 1 to 2 tablespoons daily.

 How To Tell Good Fats From Bad Fats